 Analytics for Fraudulent Revenue Recognition

-- a trend analysis of sales by month compared with units shipped.
-This may identify a material misstatement of recorded revenues.
+- a trend analysis of sales by month compared with units shipped to customers

 In light of these suggested procedures, it may be prudent to create revenue analytics at a more granular level than that shown in the financial statements.